Earn weekly rewards on your crypto

 You could theoretically hold thousands of different cryptocurrencies on a Plus.
 Of course the coins work better with corresponding apps.
 The Nano S Plus has storage for roughly 100 different crypto apps.

-You can restore your crypto using a recovery seed phrase.
-You’ll most likely need to purchase a new hardware wallet!
+No it is not waterproof.
+However, you can restore your crypto using a recovery seed phrase if it’s damaged, though you’ll most likely need to purchase a new hardware crypto wallet.

 Arthur Crowson